fcrownarisk/C-void-fractal/README.md

 # voidfractal in C language
-in order to run dishonored2 at a steady fps,based on PxLoader.
+a fractal world by loading gif,based on PxLoader.